ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Introduction

-Our contribution can be summarised as follows: \begin{itemize} \item We propose \textbf{E}fficient \textbf{L}ightweight \textbf{M}ultimodal Large Language \textbf{M}odels (\textbf{ELMM}) for multimodal knowledge graph completion, a novel MKGC method that designs a \textbf{M}ulti-view \textbf{V}isual \textbf{T}oken \textbf{C}ompressor (\textbf{MVTC}) based on multi-head attention mechanism to adaptively compress image tokens from both textual and visual views.
+Our contributions can be summarised as follows: \begin{itemize} \item We propose \textbf{E}fficient \textbf{L}ightweight \textbf{M}ultimodal Large Language \textbf{M}odels (\textbf{ELMM}) for multimodal knowledge graph completion, a novel MKGC method that designs a \textbf{M}ulti-view \textbf{V}isual \textbf{T}oken \textbf{C}ompressor (\textbf{MVTC}) based on multi-head attention mechanism to adaptively compress image tokens from both textual and visual views.
 This mechanism enables effective compression of multimodal inputs while mitigating modality conflicts and reducing noise.
-To the best of our knowledge, this is the first work to address the MKGC task using Multimodal Large Language Models. \item We propose an attention pruning strategy that identifies and removes redundant attention layers in multimodal large language models (MLLMs) for the MKGC task, thereby reducing computational overhead.
-To mitigate pruning-induced errors, we apply linear projection as compensation. \item Extensive experiments on the FB15k-237-IMG and WN18-IMG datasets demonstrate the superiority of ELMM in the MKGC task. \end{itemize}
+To the best of our knowledge, this is the first work to address the MKGC task using MLLMs. \item We propose an attention pruning strategy that identifies and removes redundant attention layers in MLLMs for the MKGC task, thereby reducing computational overhead.
+To mitigate pruning-induced errors, we apply linear projection as compensation. \item Extensive experiments on four benchmark datasets demonstrate the superiority of ELMM in the MKGC task. \end{itemize}